reiver/star-wars-toy-photography/README.md

-The _Star Wars toy photographer_ has detailed what he used to make this kind of shot, included what he used to create the snow:
+This _Star Wars toy photographer_ has detailed what he used to make this kind of shot, included what he used to create the snow: